Differentially Private Ordinary Least Squares: OLS over Projected Data

-\omitproof{} \omitfromversion{ } \omitfromversion{ \begin{proof} We first need to argue multiple things about $n$, and use our lower bounds to show that indeed Algorithm~\ref{alg:private_JL} does not alter $A$, and that various quantities are not far from their expected values.
+\omitfromversion{ } \DeclareRobustCommand{\comparisonboundproof}{ \begin{proof} First we need to use the lower bound on $n$ to show that indeed Algorithm~\ref{alg:private_JL} does not alter $A$, and that various quantities are not far from their expected values.
 Formally, we claim the following.

-\begin{proposition} Under the same lower bounds on $n$ and $r$ as in Theorem~\ref{thm:JL_simple_case_rejecting_null_hypothesis}, w.p. $1-\nu$ we have that Theorem~\ref{thm:main_theorem_matrix_unaltered} holds and also that
+\begin{proposition} Under the same lower bounds on $n$ and $r$ as in Theorem~\ref{thm:JL_simple_case_rejecting_null_hypothesis}, w.p. $1-\alpha-\nu$ we have that Theorem~\ref{thm:main_theorem_matrix_unaltered} holds and also that \ifx\twocols\undefined